MontiCore/sequence-diagram/README.md

 The CLI tool provides a pretty-printer for the SD language.
 A pretty-printer can be used, e.g., to fix the formatting of files containing SDs.
 To execute the pretty-printer, the `-pp,--prettyprint` option can be used.
-Using the option without arguments pretty-prints the models contained in the input files to the console.
+Using the option without any arguments pretty-prints the models contained in the input files to the console.

 Execute the following command for trying this out:
 ```